 The survey method is highly scientific, applying principles of traditional academic disciplines such as mathematics.
-Borrowing from mathematics, a survey applies the principles of probability or chance events in determining the frequency of various outcomes (Groves et al., 2009).
+Borrowing from mathematics, a survey applies the principles of probability or chance events in determining the frequency of various outcomes (Groves, Fowler, Couper, Lepkowski & Singer, 2009).
 It employs statistics in sampling and inference from sample results onto the target population.
 Surveys also borrow heavily from the social sciences, such as computer science which offers principles of computer-human interaction.